chainguard-dev/edu/content/chainguard/chainguard-images/reference/mariadb/getting-started-mariadb/index.md

 ---

-The MariaDB images based on Wolfi and maintained by Chainguard provide distroless images that are suitable for building and running MariaDB workloads.
+The MariaDB image based on Wolfi and maintained by Chainguard provide a distroless container image that is suitable for building and running MariaDB workloads.

+Because Chainguard Images (including the MariaDB image) are rebuilt daily with the latest sources and include the absolute minimum of dependencies, they have significantly less vulnerabilities than equivalent images, typically zero.
+This means you can use the Chainguard MariaDB Image to run MariaDB databases in containerized environments with a smaller footprint and greater security.

 In order to illustrate how the MariaDB Chainguard Image might be used in practice, this tutorial involves setting up an example PHP application that uses a MariaDB database.
-This guide assumes you have Docker installed to run the demo; specifically, the procedure outlined in this guide uses Docker Compose to manage the environment on your local machine.
+This guide assumes you have Docker installed to run the demo; specifically, the procedure outlined in this guide uses [Docker Compose](https://docs.docker.com/compose/install/) to manage the environment on your local machine.

 {{< details "What is distroless" >}}
 {{< blurb/distroless >}}